VertikaJain/realtime-salad-app/README.md

   - 'auth' middleware ensures that user redirects to customer/orders page only when logged in.
   - 'admin' middleware ensures that only the admin has access to the admin/orders page once logged in.

+## Socket.io Integration
+  - Fetching the library in layout file using- `<script src="/socket.io/socket.io.js"></script>`
+  - Created a separate room for each Order & one for Admin using- `io.on("connection",())`
+  - Used EventEmitter to emit events of Order & status updates.
+Binded the eventEmitter to the app using- `app.set("eventEmitter", eventEmitter)`
+  - The main purpose is to update Admin Orders page & Customer Status Tracker page dynamically, without page refresh.

 ## Resources
   - [Realtime Pizza App by Coder's Gyan](https://www.youtube.com/watch?v=RqiU5nzj_nU&list=PLXQpH_kZIxTVRmXQN9J0Az76te5mAreLV&ab_channel=Coder%27sGyan)
   - [Google Font Lato](https://fonts.google.com/specimen/Lato)